Exeter Chiefs 'very close' to Heineken Cup breakthrough

 Exeter head coach Rob Baxter says his team are "very, very close" to making a breakthrough at Heineken Cup level.

-The Chiefs, in their second season in the competition, pushed holders Toulon all the way on Saturday before falling to
+The Chiefs, in their second season in the competition, pushed holders Toulon all the way on Saturday before falling to a 14-9 defeat.

 "You don't tend to win the Heineken Cup in the first or second year you're in it," he told BBC Radio Devon.